 The reason we keep returning is that firstly it’s only a four hour drive from Calais.
 But mainly this site has a fantastic pool for younger kids; it’s not too big and the five slides and lazy river keep them happy for hours.
 There’s also a covered pool which is heated for those cooler, drizzly days.
 Plus, there are no less than three playgrounds, a bouncy castle (next to the bar!) and kids’ entertainment.

 This isn’t a huge site, so we can allow our boys (age 5 and 6 on our most recent visit) some independence, and I personally love the morning walk to the onsite bakery every day to pick up our fresh croissants for breakfast.

 Sites are shady and not too packed in.
 EHU is provided and each pitch has access to water.
 The wash facilities are never too far away, are cleaned regularly and in good condition.
 If you don’t fancy cooking there is a restaurant and take-away on site.

 From the campsite there are a number of designated cycle tracks (pick up a cycle map from reception).
 It’s a 9km cycle to Chateau Chambord along the River Loire following the cycle tracks.
+A famous French Landmark, you’ll have to visit yourself.
 Do stop off an Saint-Dyé-sur-Loire enroute.
 There are a couple of bars next to the church that welcome kids.